-- 1) Login to NABERS Member's website. - 2) Select the Ratings tab. - 3) Select Assessments in Progress. - 4) Find the relevant rating in the list and select Open rating from the right-hand side of the row. - 5) Review key points. - 6) Complete the customer declaration tick boxes. - Select Authorise to complete the authorisation process this returns the rating to the Assessor to lodge with NABERS. - 8) If the rating has errors or omissions, the customer can also click Decline to return the rating to draft for editing.
+- a) Login to NABERS Members website. - b) Select the Ratings tab.

+- c) Select Assessments in Progress. - d) Find the relevant rating in the list and select Open rating from the right-hand side of the row. - e) Review key points. - f) Complete the customer declaration tick boxes. - g) Select Authorise to complete the authorisation process this returns the rating to the Assessor to lodge with NABERS. - h) If the rating has errors or omissions, the customer can also click Decline to return the rating to draft for editing.

-The NA processes 95 % of ratings within 10 business days of them being lodged.
-After a Level 1 audit, the NA often has questions for the Assessor to better understand the building, process and rating results.
+The National Administrator processes 95 % of ratings within 10 business days of them being lodged.
+After a Level 1 audit, the National Administrator often has questions for the Assessor to better understand the building, process and rating results.

-Responses to NA questions are submitted via the NABERS Members' website.
+Responses to National Administrator questions are submitted via the NABERS Members website.